 Hourly employees begin accruing paid vacation after one (I) year of employment.
-From years one (I) to five (5) of employment, employees shall be entitled to five (5) days of paid vacation time per year calculated from the date of employment.
+From years one (I) to five (5) of employment, employees shall be entitled to one (I) week of paid vacation time per year calculated from the date of employment.

-At the end of five (5) full years of employment, hourly employees are entitled to ten (10) days of vacation per year.
+At the end of five (5) full years of employment, hourly employees are entitled to two (2) weeks of vacation per year.